Ego the Living Planet: 2000s

 Driven mad by the Supreme Intelligence, Ego lashes out at other planets, destroying them while trying to 'awaken' others like itself, until it is defeated in a battle with Professor X, the Silver Surfer and Cadre K. Ego is subsequently captured and sent to Earth as an "infant" in spore form.
 As Ego grows, it begins to consume the Earth, with the Supreme Intelligence intending to allow it to grow so that the Kree can take control of Ego and use it as a weapon against the rest of the universe.
 Quasar absorbs it to prevent this.

 When Quasar dies during the Annihilation war, Ego was released back into the Universe, only to be approached by the Worldmind to join the new Nova Corps.
 Ego supplants Worldmind and brainwashes the Corps.
 Nova manages to defeat Ego and free Worldmind by lobotomizing the Living Planet.
-When Ego resurfaces his personality on his body, Nova stargates Mindless Ones into Ego's brain, causing pain to the Living Planet and forcing him to stargate away.
+When Ego resurfaces his personality on his body, Nova stargates Mindless Ones into Ego's brain, injuring him and forcing him to stargate away.